RascalSoftware/RAT/docs/source/api.rst

 API
 =====

 API is the folder that contains the two main classes of RAT are.
-They are **Project Class** and **ControlsDef Class** and these are the classes user interacts with.
+They are **Project Class** and **Controls Class** and these are the classes user interacts with.

 .. note::
   The "API" name comes from the generalized view how APIs work.
 In this case, the API sends the information back and forth from the top level classes to targetFunctions.